jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 |              | amount\*      | (vector of) string(s) (e.g. "> 5000")              |
 \* = required argument

-Note that when no target is provided for an error check, it will by default go over every variable in the dataset.
+Note that when no target is provided to an error check, it will by default go over every variable in the dataset.

 To prevent very long function calls, we can also prefix arguments by `all.` (e.g. all.grouping=options$fixedFactor).
-When this prefix is used `hasErrors()` will call each check with that specific grouping variable.
+When this prefix is used `.hasErrors()` will call each check with that specific grouping variable.
 Granted the check actually needs that parameter.

 ##### The return value

-`hasErrors()` will return a named list if any errors were encountered in the data (given `exitAnalysisIfErrors` is not `TRUE`).
+`.hasErrors()` will return a named list if any errors were encountered in the data (given `exitAnalysisIfErrors` is not `TRUE`).
 Each type of check that fails, will be included in the list as `checkName=varsThatFailed`, so in our previous example this would be `variance='dependentVar'`.
 In addition it will include a `message='...'` entry with the error message.
 If no errors were encountered it simply returns `FALSE`.

 ##### General use